-- [31] A record will be subject to MFIPPA if it is in the custody or under the control of an institution; it need not be both. - [32] A finding that a record is in the custody or under the control of an institution does not necessarily mean that a requester will be provided access to it.
+- [36] A record will be subject to MFIPPA if it is in the custody or under the control of an institution; it need not be both. - [37] A finding that a record is in the custody or under the control of an institution does not necessarily mean that a requester will be provided access to it.
 Rather it means that the institution must take steps to obtain the record (assuming it does not already have possession of the record) and then, after reviewing the content of the record, issue a decision responding to the access to information request.
-Access to the record can still be refused if the record is excluded from the application of MFIPPA under one of the provisions in section 52, or is subject to a mandatory or discretionary exemption (found at sections 6 through 15 and section 38).
+Access to the record can still be refused if the record is excluded from the application of MFIPPA under one of the provisions in section 52, or is subject to a mandatory or discretionary exemption (found at sections 6 through 15 and section 38). - [38] Section 2(1) of the Act, set out above, defines institutions under MFIPPA to include a school board or any agency, board, commission, corporation or other body designated as an institution in the regulations.
+A board is defined under the EA as a district school board or a school authority.
+A school authority is defined under the EA and includes a board of a district school area. - [39] None of the parties argue that the consortium is a school board in itself under MFIPPA.
+Nor did any of the parties argue that it is an agency, board, commission, corporation or other body designated as an institution in Ontario Regulation 372/91.
+I also accept that the consortium is not a school board or an institution designated under Ontario Regulation 372/91.

-&lt;sup>9 Order P-239 and Ministry of the Attorney General v.
+&lt;sup>11 Order P-239 and Ministry of the Attorney General v.
 Information and Privacy Commissioner, 2011 ONSC 172 (Div.
 Ct.).

-&lt;sup>10 Order PO-2836.
+&lt;sup>12 Order PO-2836.